designategold7/esx_projector/README.md

 * **CRITICAL:** The URLs *must* end in a valid image extension (e.g., `.png`, `.jpg`).
 Do not use album or gallery links.

 ### 3. Rank Permissions (`server.lua`)
 Update the `IsAuthorizedToPresent(xPlayer)` function to match your database's exact job and grade names.
-By default, it requires leadership or high command ranks within the `police` or `cid` jobs.
+By default, it requires supervisor grade within the default police job.

 ## Usage Guide